 208 New Upper Changi Road, #01-19 Bedok Interchange Hawker Centre, Singapore 460207

 Opening Hours: 6:30am – 6:30pm (Mon – Sun)

 Famous Wobbly Chwee Kueh with Michelin Bib Gourmand

-Bedok Chwee Kueh is a popular stall with branches island-wide but this is the main outlet, famed for its soft, light and supple chwee kuehs.
+Bedok Chwee Kueh is a popular stall famed for its soft, light and supple chwee kueh.
+It has branches island-wide but this is the main outlet (and I somehow find it better than the rest).